 Unstoppable is a 2010 disaster film somewhat inspired by a real life story of a runaway freight train and the attempts to stop it.
 It involves a number of action-filled scenes that contain key mathematical concepts, including a potentially catastrophic derailment on a turn.

-If each car contains a cylindrical tank that measures 6.1 metres long with a diameter of 2.44 metres, how many litres of phenol is being carried by the train?
+If each car contains a cylindrical tank that measures 6.1 metres long with an internal tank diameter of 2.44 metres, how many litres of phenol is being carried by the train?

 There are 1000 litres per cubic metre, so there are 228200 litres of phenol stored in the train’s tanks.